Why Convert Vinyl to Digital?

 Best Record Player to Convert Vinyl to Digital

-If you’re just getting started on this journey, the Audio Technica LP120X-USB is a solid turntable for converting vinyl to digital files, and works perfectly with Audacity.
+The Audio Technica LP120X-USB is an excellent turntable for converting your vinyl to digital files, has high quality components, and works perfectly with Audacity.